ESL One Cologne 2018: Winner's bracket

 FaZe kicked off group B with a closer-than-expected match against B.O.O.T-dream[S]cape.
 The two top five players on FaZe, Nikola "NiKo" Kovač and Håvard "rain" Nygaard, were able to carry their team to an easy terrorist side to send the team from Singapore to the loser's bracket. mibr made its Global Offensive debut after signing one of CS:GO's most successful cores, but the legendary Brazilian brand struggled against the Noah "Nifty" Francis-lead Renegades.
 However, Gabriel "FalleN" Toledo's team showed signs of its old self: making improbable comebacks.
-Despite Renegades's 6–0 start and 10-5 halftime score, Marcelo "coldzera" David and Fernando "fer" Alvarenga showed why they were ranked as the best and third best players in 2017.
+Despite Renegades's 6–0 start and 10–5 halftime score, Marcelo "coldzera" David and Fernando "fer" Alvarenga showed why they were ranked as the best and third best players in 2017.
 Fnatic vs. North showcased two teams who had been struggling.
 Fnatic started out strong, but North winning five rounds in a row to start the second half suddenly made the game close.
 In the end, Fnatic was able to clutch out the 30th round to advance in the winner's bracket as Jesper "JW" Wecksell showed signs of the 2015 Fnatic days.
 BIG seemed eager to play in front of its home crowd and after picking up Owen "smooya" Butterfield, the team showed rapid paces of improvement.
 This showed in the match against Team Liquid, North America's best team as BIG was able to completely run over Liquid's defense.
 Although Jonathan "EliGE" Jablonowski topped the scoreboard out of all the ten players, the rest of his Liquid teammates struggled.
 After having never beaten any of FalleN's teams in his career, Finn "karrigan" Andersen found his second series win in a row in two relatively close maps as surprisingly karrigan topped the scoreboard over his superstars.
 In the other winner's match, Fnatic was able streak away with the series win after a close first half on the first map as the Swedes advance to the playoffs.
 In the loser's side, Renegades made quick work of B.O.O.T-dream[S]cape and eliminated the Singaporeans.
 Team Liquid struggled heavily at the event after falling to the declining North, even after a solid third-place finish at ESL One Belo Horizonte and a second-place finish at ECS Season 5.
 However, the American team fell to Mathias "MSL" Lauridsen's team and was ultimately eliminated.
 In a very tense best of three, it was the Australians and the Germans to provide the best series of the group stage.
 Renegades and BIG took one map each, but the third map was a toss-up.
 In the end BIG to end up on top in overtime behind Johannes "tabseN" Wodarz's 31 kills.
 Although not as exciting, North and mibr played a close best of three that went all three maps, but it was the star dup of fer and coldzera to outduel Valdemar "valde" Bjørn Vangså and North was eliminated.
 In the maps they won, the players of FaZe completely dominated Fnatic.
-The Swedes were able to take a map, but the end result was not close.
+The Swedes were able to take a map, but the result was not close.
 The final decider match ended up being a thriller.
 BIG and mibr were able to split the first two maps at the same score.
 The third map went to double overtime and mibr looked to take it.
 However, BIG was able to shut down mibr's offense and BIG would face G2 Esports in front of its home crowd.
 With mibr's exit, the two-time defending champions of ESL One Cologne was out of the tournament.